I am so glad we did!

 Penang quickly became a place we fell in love with which is unusual, as we don’t really like Cities.
 So what was it about Penang that made it so different?

 To explain how multi-cultural George Town is, we visited a Buddhist Temple, Hindu Temple and mosque all within a five minute walk from each another.
-There are many temples to see around George Town, if you are interested in Hindu Temples, this list will help you and if you want to visit Chinese Temples, have a look at this website.
+There are many temples to see around George Town, from Hindu Temples to Chinese Temples.

 Goddess of Mercy Buddhist Temple - The oldest and most legendary temple in Penang is still an active Buddhist Temple and each year, believers of the Taoism and Confucianism teachings will swarm the temple on the eve of Chinese New Year.
 They will pray to the Goddess Kuan Yin that their health and good luck can be maintained throughout the year.
 There are a few stands outside selling joss sticks and we found a quaint courtyard out the back where we sat in the shade for five minutes for some respite from the heat of the day (and for some peace and quiet).